 First I need the right inspiration.
 And often I have that in abundance, but not always.
 If you want to know more about how I get my inspiration, read the blog about it.

-After I have the inspiration and therefore know which shapes and colour schemes I want, I will determine the painting techniques to be applied.
-It has to determine beforehand as they often have to be applied in a certain order.
-Although I think "have to be" is a relative term because you can always paint over an acrylic painting.
+After I have the inspiration and therefore know which shapes and colour schemes I want, I decide which painting techniques to apply.
+I need to decide it beforehand as painting technques often have to be applied in a certain order.
+Although I think that "have to be" is a relative term because you can always paint over an acrylic painting.
 Structures and textures made by, for example, modelling paste or other media that you incorporate in a painting, such as pieces of wood, grit or even paint lines, cannot be removed later.
-Their use must therefore be carefully determined
+Their use must therefore be carefully planned.

 I sketch those structures and textures in advance, on a few sheets of paper to see whether the shape is as I had envisioned it.
 Whether the balance and the space distribution are good.

 After the main structure and/or texture comes the detailing of structure and texture, the finer lines and smaller abstract shapes.

 When everything has cured sufficiently, usually after 1 to 4 days, depending on the thickness of the structure and bonding time of media, the painting can begin.